OCA/purchase-workflow/purchase_request/readme/USAGE.md

 Users can access the list of Purchase Requests or Purchase Request Lines.

-It is possible to filter requests by its approval status.
+It is possible to filter requests by its approval status .